hxt-tg/ds_codes/README.md

 Since Sep.
 2016.

-This sample codes may contains bugs.
+This sample codes may contain bugs.